 Online Courses Worth Investing In

 Pinning Perfect—the definitive course on using Pinterest like a pro!
 This is a self-paced course that’s regularly updated with new information about Pinterest.
 The instructors also keep in touch with the creators of Pinterest, so you’re getting advice right from the source!
+I’m currently working through this course for the second time (lifetime access to all updates is included in your enrollment price) and tweaking my Pinterest strategy.
+Pinterest in my number one source of traffic, thanks in a big part to what I’ve learned from Pinning Perfect.

 Free Challenges to Up Your Game

 Natalie Lussier’s 30-Day List-Building Challenge — if you want to start and grow your email list, then Natalie’s challenge will get you started!
 Each video is only a few minutes long, but contains easy, actionable tips you can implement immediately and see results.
+This was the course that helped me launch my email list.

 Newsletters Worth the Read